rexhip/rexhip/README.md

     #current := 0;
 end_if ;

-// The #common contains a log, flags, configuration and internal states.
+// The #common udt contains a log, flags, configuration and internal states.
 // Implementing the device header and footer isn't required, but give many benefits.
 // ====================================================================================
 ```